Mushrum-mmb/Simple-AI-Image-Classification/README.md

 ### ⬇️ Installation
 ***Ensure that you have already installed Git and set up your Python environment.***

-Note: For Google Colab users, skip the installation below and download only the 'Training artifacts'.
+Note: For Google Colab users, skip the installation below and download only the 'Training artifacts'no need for unzip the file.

 To run this application locally, ensure you have opened the CMD and have the following dependencies installed:
 ```bash